 \subsection{Exposing CoIA within and across Social Media Platforms}

-Coordinated accounts can execute their campaigns using various strategies; here, we analyze campaigns that focus on promoting specific URLs (or web domains) and campaigns that produce highly similar textual content to amplify certain topics.
-The former strategy is commonly used to create the illusion of public consensus around certain viewpoints by artificially amplifying links to external webpages, mock websites, and other social media networks \cite{minici2024uncovering,gabriel2023inductive}.
-The latter is often employed to manipulate platform feed algorithms by pushing specific keywords or hashtags, attempting to boost trending topics, and making content appear more popular than it actually is \cite{pacheco2021uncovering,vishnuprasad2024tracking}.
-We refer to these orchestrated efforts as \textit{web domain promotion} and \textit{content amplification}.
-Since URL-sharing functions through a consistent mechanism across all observed platforms, we analyze web domain promotion both within and across platforms.
-Due to substantial variability in textual content-sharing—driven by platform-specific constraints, such as character limits on some platforms, and differences in the nature of messaging (e.g., Telegram chats versus Facebook and $\mathbb{X}$ posts)—our analysis of content amplification is focused on within-platform activity.
+Coordinated accounts employ various strategies to run campaigns; here, we analyze two key approaches: promoting specific URLs (or web domains) and generating highly similar textual content to amplify topics.
+The former creates the illusion of public consensus by artificially boosting links to external webpages, mock websites, and other social media networks~\cite{minici2024uncovering,gabriel2023inductive}.
+The latter manipulates platform feed algorithms by pushing specific keywords or hashtags, attempting to boost trending topics and inflate content popularity~\cite{pacheco2021uncovering,vishnuprasad2024tracking}.
+We refer to these orchestrated efforts as \textit{web domain promotion} and \textit{content amplification}, respectively.

+Since URL-sharing follows a consistent mechanism across platforms, we analyze\textit{ web domain promotion} both within and across platforms, using unique URLs embedded in posts to track coordination.
+In contrast, textual similarity is analyzed only within individual platforms due to significant variability in content formats and constraints.
+Structural differences, such as character limits and messaging styles (e.g., Telegram chats vs. Facebook and $\mathbb{X}$ posts), make cross-platform textual analysis unreliable.